MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-microsoft-sustainability-calculator.md

    - In **You are connecting (2 of 2)**, under **Authentication method**, select **Anonymous**, and under **Privacy level setting for this data source**, select **Organizational**.

-5. Wait for the view to build.
-This may take up to 24 hours.
+5. Wait for the view to build, which can take up to 24 hours.

 ### Additional resources